kendalharland/mktree/doc/content/posts/reference.md

 ### Variables

 Variables are given as command-line arguments and may appear anywhere in the source file.
+They are surrounded by `%(` and `)`.
+Variables are given on the command line using the `-vars` flag.
+Any leading or trailing whitespace around the variable's name is stripped from the input source.

-They are surrounded by `%(` and `)` and replaced in the source using string substitution during a preprocessing step.
+Variables are replaced in the source using string substitution during a preprocessing step.
 This happens before the input source is interpreted, meaning variables are not part of the mktree grammar.

 __Example__

 Given a file `layout.tree` with the following contents:

 ```
-(file "%(filename)")
+(file "%( filename   )")
 ```

 This command will generate the file `example.txt`: